 - Loud… really loud

 - Big and heavy

 Flip 5 is a new Bluetooth speaker.
 The model arrives with greater sound power compared to the predecessor Flip 4, going from 16 to 20 Watts RMS.
 In addition, the launch comes with support for the JBL PartyBoost feature, which allows you to connect two or more boxes of the brand to play music at the same time.

 A negative point of the predecessor Model that is Flip 4 . it does not have a built-in microphone and, therefore, does not access virtual assistants for voice controls.

-The sound and quality of the 5 is far superior.
+The sound and quality of the 5 are far superior.
 The sound is clear, crisp, and clean.
-The quality is not lost at max volume which is LOUD.
+The quality is not lost at a max volume which is LOUD.
 I keep it at about a quarter volume and it vibrates my desk

 - Engaging, entertaining sound

 - Bluetooth 4.2 (Only)

 The SonySRS-XB10 is a Bluetooth wireless speaker.
 The personal audio system has a power of 10W and is part of the Extra Bassline, which promises deeper and more intense sound, favoring the lowest tones.

 With a focus on portability, the XB10 stands out for its size and lightness.
 Other strengths of the device are support for NFC and resistance to water jets.